 I saved $46 last week at Kohl’s doing this.

-Just remember going in debt for the holidays is never a good idea.
+Just remember going into debt for the holidays is never a good idea.

 Make sure you are able to pay the balance off in full before you are charged any interest!